QuickShop-Community/QuickShop-Hikari-Documents/docs/modules/interaction.md

 # Interaction Manager

-The Interaction Manager allows you customize the click handler.
+The Interaction Manager allows you to customize the click handler.
 For example, you can set store creation or interaction to occur only when you click on a store while sneaking.

 ## Configuration

-There is example configuration for `interaction.yml`.
+There is an example configuration for `interaction.yml`.

 ```yaml
 version: 1